b00yachinho/Data-Generator-For-The-Music-Streaming-Portal-Database/README.md

 To run the program, execute the `ex2db.py` script and follow the prompts in your terminal.

+### What every file does
+- `tables.sql` - a file containing the neccesary SQL code to create the tables,
+- `drop_tables.sql` - a file containing a SQL script that drops all tables from a database,
+- `con_to_db.py` - a module responsible for connecting to a Oracle database,
+- `reset.py` - a tool that can drop and create tables and delete all generated `.txt` files,
+- `gen_data.py` - a module that generates data,
+- `ex2db.py` - main program that executes everything to the database.
+---
 # PL - Generator Przykładowych Danych Dla Bazy Danych Portalu Streamingu Muzyki

 Ten program generuje przykładowe dane do bazy danych dla fikcyjnego serwisu streamingu muzyki przy użyciu Pythona i bazy danych Oracle.